Daniel1999Akama/Daniel-Akama-Nyamweya/README.md

 # Overview

 Hi!
 I'm Daniel Akama Nyamweya, a graduate student at Michigan Technological University specializing in Public and Population Health Informatics.
 This portfolio showcases key projects I've completed during my academic journey, with a focus on leveraging digital tools and data for improving public health outcomes.
-If you'd like to see some of my other projects, view my portfolio [here](https://finsapsuite.com/login/member/dashboard/dashboard.php)

 ## 📌 Featured Projects